sophie-aubert/floodit/ARCHIDEP.md

 account, because this exercise requires that you make changes to the application later, after setting up the automated deployment with Git hooks.

-:warning: Use your **own** repository's SSH clone URL.
+:warning: On your local machine, use your **own** repository's SSH clone URL.
 This way you will have push access to your repository.

+:warning: On your Azure VM, use your **own** repository's HTTPS clone URL.

 ### :exclamation: Install the requirements